dividohq/finance-plugin-shopware/README.md

 ## Custom Finance Calculator

-Version 0.3.0.0 brings about new added flexibility to incorporate Divido widgets into your custom pages.
+You also have the ability to incorporate Divido widgets into your custom pages.
 By following the instructions below you can generate one of two types of finance calculator, which will update automatically based on the figure entered into a text box.

 1. Enter the Backend of your online shop
 2. Go to the "Shop pages" subsection of the "Content" section